NathanBresette/MeLSI/README.md

 - **F-statistic**: How well groups are separated (higher = better)
 - **P-value**: Statistical significance (permutation-based, more reliable)
 - **Feature importance weights**: Which taxa matter most - automatically displayed as VIP charts
+- **Directionality information**: Indicates which group has higher abundance for each important taxon (NEW!)
+- **Log2 fold-change values**: Quantitative differences between groups (NEW!)
-- **Top features**: Displayed in console with their learned weights
+- **Top features**: Displayed in console with their learned weights and directionality
 - **Multiple testing correction**: Automatic FDR correction for multi-group comparisons
 - **Diagnostics**: Quality metrics to ensure reliable results